 Mobile closures utilize shadow vehicles with either vehicle-mounted temporary signs or truck-mounted PCMSs that often double as arrow boards to inform approaching motorists of the closure along with protective vehicles protecting work crews.
 Typically transportable attenuators are used as the protective vehicle when blocking lanes.
 Rarely are channelization devices used.

-Typically, lane encroachment is not allowed on high-speed (45+ mph) roadways; however, for pavement marking operations on all roadways a lane encroachment of up to 1-foot is allowed for mobile lane closures used for Maintenance operations per the M54-44 Manual.
+Typically, encroachment on open lanes is not allowed on high-speed (45+ mph) roadways; however, for pavement marking operations, lane encroachment of up to 1-foot is allowed for marking application equipment per the M54-44 Manual.